By

 RELATED: Navigating Pay Equity in the #MeToo Era >>

-Those requirements are not yet imminent in Kansas or Missouri, but small businesses in the region still should prepare for the possibility that full salary disclosure in job advertisements could become a future standard practice.
 The tight labor market is translating to more negotiating power for job seekers who are in short supply and high demand.
 As a result, candidates will likely come to expect employers to post salary ranges, even in states that don’t mandate it.

 Consider proactively sharing salary information with job candidates to distinguish their companies from other prospective employers.

 Salary has long been considered a taboo subject in the workplace, but that is changing as worker shortages and gender and racial wage gaps persist.
-(Black men earned 87 cents for every dollar a white man earned between 2017 and 2019, and women made 83 cents for every dollar men made in 2020).
+Black men earned 87 cents for every dollar a white man earned between 2017 and 2019, and women made 83 cents for every dollar men made in 2020.

 Salary transparency not only encourages pay equity, but also can create advantages for small businesses competing for top talent in a tight labor market.
 Taking a don’t-ask-don’t-tell approach could do more harm than good, while proactively sharing compensation information can help employers succeed in a new employment era where job candidates can make more demands.